Donaldson, Foltynewicz power Braves to 6th straight win

+With the way his team keeps winning, Snitker will cherish a brief respite before NL East rival Washington comes to town to begin a four-game series Thursday.

+“This is going to be a tough weekend,” Snitker said.
+“We know that going in.
+It’s easy to look ahead, but the guys did a great job of staying in the moment and going out and winning today’s game.”

-ATLANTA (AP) — Josh Donaldson doubled and drove in three runs, Mike Foltynewicz pitched five scoreless innings, and the streaking Atlanta Braves won their sixth straight game with a 7-2 victory over the Toronto Blue Jays on Tuesday night.
+Josh Donaldson doubled and drove in three runs, Mike Foltynewicz pitched five scoreless innings, and the streaking Braves won their sixth straight game with a 7-2 victory over the Toronto Blue Jays on Tuesday night.

 Ozzie Albies added an early RBI for the Braves, who are 14-2 since Aug.
 16 and 32 games over .500 for the first time since the 2003 team finished 101-61.